 About Lynne

-Three of her earlier books were immediate New York Times bestsellers.
-The latest was Madame Fourcade’s Secret War: The Daring Young Woman Who Led France’s Largest Spy Network Against the Nazis, published in 2019.
-The others were Those Angry Days: Roosevelt, Lindbergh, and America’s Fight Over World War II, and Citizens of London: The Americans Who Stood with Britain in Its Darkest, Finest Hour
+Three of Lynne’s earlier books were immediate New York Times bestsellers, among them Madame Fourcade’s Secret War: The Daring Young Woman Who Led France’s Largest Spy Network Against the Nazis and Citizens of London: The Americans Who Stood with Britain in Its Darkest, Finest Hour.

 Born in Hawaii, Lynne graduated magna cum laude from the University of Arizona.
 Before becoming a full-time author, she worked as a journalist for ten years, first with the Associated Press as a national feature writer in New York, a foreign correspondent in AP’s Moscow bureau, and a political reporter in Washington.
 She left the AP to join the Washington bureau of the Baltimore Sun, where she covered national politics and eventually the White House.